 The CMA on the other hand is the least expensive certification, it is the shortest exam, takes the least amount of time to study for, and results in the highest average salary.
 It’s also a versatile certification that equips you to help make high-level strategic decisions informed by your extensive financial analysis skills.

-Regardless of which certification you choose, Wiley has a prep course to help you pass the exam your first time around.
+Regardless of which certification you choose, UWorld has a prep course to help you pass the exam your first time around.

 Is CMA Right for You?